varunr99/few-shot-meta-baseline/meta-dataset/README.md

 ### Running the code

 Follow the instructions in [this repo](https://github.com/google-research/meta-dataset) and put the data in `./materials/records` with dataset folders in it.
+From the previous paper, we used the vgg_flower and mscoco datasets.
+All other data is taken as subsets from the original ImageNet data.

 Tensorflow 1.13 (CPU) is used for running data loader in `meta_dataset`.